-8394 ENGINEERING APPLICATION
+8394 ENGINEERING APPLICATIONS

-Semester Credit 1⁄2 Grades 9-12 Est. Fee \$10 Engineering Applications is designed for students who are interested in pursuing a career in engineering and/or design.
+SemesterCredit 1⁄2Grades9-12Est. \$10Engineering Applications is designed for students who are interested in pursuing a career in engineering and/or design.
 Students involved should have an interest in math and sciences.
-Students will interact with each other and will be challenged to break through normal thinking skills with project-based learning.
+Students will interact with each other and will be challenged to break through normal thinking skills with projectbased learning.
 Students will also explore the following areas: electrical engineering, mechanical engineering, and structural engineering through design and prototyping of projects completed in class.
-Students completing two 1⁄2 credits or 1 full credit in this pathway will fulfill the Fine Arts requirement for graduation.
+Students completing two 1/2 credits or 1 full credit in this pathway will serve in place of the Fine Arts requirement for graduation.